- Money for Art, Pt 1 – Arts Funding in America

 Dr Smith attempts to explain that outbreak by putting it in a historical context — to explain it, learn from it and perhaps even get past it.

 Dr. Smith believes that since the ’60s, the NEA — and American culture in general — has gone too far in valuing (even celebrating) the needs and impulses of the individual artist.
 Built up over the course of several chapters, Dr. Smith’s argument is that by the ’80s, the arts and the NEA had become estranged from much of the American public (and its political leaders).
 The arts and the NEA had discredited themselves in the eyes of many by becoming over-intellectualized, over-concerned with ‘transgression for transgression’s sake.’
 The NEA was increasingly beholden to a small, insular set of art-world postures and lefty academic opinions.
-It had embraced a multi-cultural pluralism, thereby surrendering whatever authoritative judgments the endowment made on the artworks it chose to fund.
+It had embraced a multi-cultural pluralism, thereby surrendering whatever moral authority or wide cultural impact the endowment’s judgments granted the artworks it chose to fund.

 A good case can be made for some of this.
 Other parts of it — no. To take one example: Citing Tom Wolfe’s The Painted Word, Dr. Smith presents the idea that the arts have become increasingly esoteric, obsessed with critical theory and have deliberately dismissed an ordinary, middle-class audience’s understanding.

 For centuries, artists served a narrow, highly educated audience.
-The idea that a painting should be immediately appreciated by all of us middle-class sorts only developed after there was an audience of middle-class sorts who were willing to buy it, a phenomenon that didn’t really occur until the 19th century and until after the Industrial Revolution.
+The idea that a painting should be immediately appreciated by all of us middling, middle-class sorts only developed after there was an audience of middle-class sorts who were willing to buy it.
+This phenomenon didn’t really occur until the 19th century and until after the Industrial Revolution.

 Dr. Smith does back off from the overtly polemical bent of Wolfe’s attack against the lefty-elitist thinking embedded in some modern art.
 Dr. Smith notes that, to a degree, all art is “aristocratic.”
 It is created by people with unique talents and a unique vision that may not be embraced by everyone.